printlaura/demand-planning-tool/README.md

 # Demand Plan Tool (DPT)

 ## Overview
-The Demand Plan Tool (DPT) is a web application that aims to provide sales predictions and data visualization capabilities.
+The Demand Plan Tool (DPT) is an MVP of a web application that aims to provide sales predictions and data visualization capabilities.
 DPT is developed as an internal tool that allows non-technical users of an e-commerce aggregator company to visualize sales analytics in order to make informed decisions for their company.

 ---